uswds/uswds-site/pages/design-principles/design-principles.md

 ## Promote continuity

 {:.font-lang-7}
 **Minimize disruption and provide a consistent experience: throughout services, over time, and across agencies, platforms, and devices.** Consistency is not necessarily conformity.
 Agencies, sites, and services may have different audiences, missions, and goals — and the way we implement our solutions may differ — but we promote continuity by starting from shared solutions and values.
-These design principles are one set of shared values.
-The design language of the U.S. Web Design System is another.
+These design principles are one set of shared values, and the design language of the U.S. Web Design System is another.
 Strive to build user-centered solutions that address the whole experience, not just a user's specific task, but the context of their journey.

 ### Key considerations

-- Do you know if your audience understands your product is a government site or service?
+- Do you know if your audience understands that your product is a government site or service?
 - Do you know if your audience understands the purpose of each page or section?
 - Is it always clear what users are expected to do next?
 - Does your agency have established style guidance?